navi771/mkdocs-Demo/docs/index.md

 Client Name Registration
 Client Certificates

-More information about the Security Model and Headers used for accessing the APIs, please refer to [REST API - Generic Headers Guide](https://apitest-baas-global.finods.com/adp-portalclient/guides/MTY5).
+More information about the Security Model and Headers used for accessing the APIs, please refer to REST API - Generic Headers Guide

 ## Event Subscriptions

 In order to consume events, additional setup related to consumption is also required.
-They are detailed in the following: [Event Engine Guide](https://apitest-baas-global.finods.com/adp-portalclient/guides/MTY4).
+They are detailed in the following: Event Engine Guide